Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 ### Random
 * Fix so you're able to change screen resolution
   * fix so it actually renders in the same size

 * General refactor thingies
   * animations?
   * rename ui stuff

+### Animation class thingy?
+* Able to render lists of element
+* Implicit rendering of element
+* Layout

 ### Data